nafisalawalidris/Bitcoin-Price-Analysis-API/README.md

 -GET /prices/binance
 Description: Retrieves the most recent Bitcoin price from the Binance exchange.

--GET /prices/kraken
-Description: Provides the latest Bitcoin price from the Kraken exchange.

 - GET /prices/coinbase
 Description: Retrieves the current Bitcoin price from the Coinbase exchange.